reframejs/reframe/docs/usage-manual.template.md

 The page will always display the same time, namely the time when the page's HTML was generated at build-time.
 That's because `htmlStatic: true` makes Reframe generate the HTML at build-time (instead of request-time).
-And also because `domStatic: true` makes Reframe not hydrate the page, in other words, `TimeComponent` is not attached to the DOM, is not loaded in the browser, and is only used to generate the page's HTML.
+And also because `domStatic: true` makes Reframe not hydrate the page, in other words, `TimeComponent` is not attached to the DOM, it is not loaded in the browser, and it is only used to generate the page's HTML.

-Removing `htmlStatic: true` makes Reframe generate the HTML at request-time, and the page then shows the current time whenever the page is (re-)loaded.
+Removing `htmlStatic: true` makes Reframe generate the HTML at request-time, and the page then shows the current time whenever the page (re-)loads.

 Removing `domStatic: true` makes Reframe hydrate the page, and the page's DOM is updated every second to always show the current time.